 2. Glacier Bay National Park and Preserve

-Glacier Bay National Park and Preserve is a remarkable natural area in southeastern Alaska, covering approximately 3.3 million acres (5,129 square miles).
-This expansive park features a stunning landscape of rugged mountains, dynamic glaciers, temperate rainforests, and deep fjords, making it one of the most significant protected areas in the world.
+This best national park in Alaska is a remarkable natural area in southeastern state, covering approximately 3.3 million acres (5,129 square miles).
+This expansive park features dynamic glaciers, temperate rainforests, and deep fjords, making it one of the most significant protected areas in the world.

 Geographical Features

-Glacier Bay National Park and Preserve is a UNESCO World Heritage Site.
-It is famous for its tidewater glaciers, which are glaciers that terminate in the ocean.
-Among these are notable glaciers like Margerie Glacier and Johns Hopkins Glacier, which actively calve icebergs into the bay.
-The park’s landscape is characterized by steep-sided mountains, fjords, and an array of ecosystems that have emerged as glaciers have retreated over time.
+It is a UNESCO World Heritage Site.
+It is famous for its tidewater glaciers that terminate in the ocean.
+Among these are notable glaciers like Margerie and Johns Hopkins, which actively calve icebergs into the bay.
+The park is characterized by steep-sided mountains, fjords, and ecosystems that have emerged as they have retreated over time.
 The bay itself is approximately 65 miles long (105 km) and features a variety of habitats, from coastal rain-forests to alpine tundra.

-Located in southeastern Alaska, Glacier Bay National Park and Preserve is a UNESCO World Heritage Site and one of the most biologically diverse national parks in Alaska.
-The park is home to over 1,000 glaciers, including the famous Margerie Glacier.
+Located in southeastern Alaska, this is a UNESCO World Heritage Site and one of the most biologically diverse parks in Alaska.
+It is home to over 1,000 glaciers, including the famous Margerie.

 Must-see attractions: